5 Rules For Taking A Break In A Relationship – And Why They Work

 Image: Shutterstock

-Take some “me” time and do some serious soul-searching.
+Take some “me” time to rest and do some serious soul-searching.
 Why do you need the break?
 Do you feel like your relationship is getting boring over time?
 Are you moving on to a new stage in your life?
 Are you moving away for work or college?
 The point is to realize whether or not your issue is a deal-breaker.
-There are some issues that just can’t be resolved – like your partner not wanting children and you wanting to have a family.
-If the issue is unresolvable, taking a break is just delaying the inevitable.
+There are some issues that just can’t be resolved – like your partner not wanting children while you want to have a family.
+If the issue is unresolvable, taking downtime is just delaying the inevitable.
 It is best to break up and prevent further heartache.

 3. Set The Ground Rules